-As early as the 13th century, the Cistercian nuns of Ghent took care of the sick.
+From as early as the 13th century, the Cistercian nuns of Ghent took care of the sick, destitute and passers-by.
 First in the Hospital of Our Dear Lady (Onze-Lieve-Vrouwhospitaal) next to St Michael's Church, later just outside the Ghent city gates in the Bijloke Hospital.

 When the sisters purchased a castle estate on the Kortrijksesteenweg in 1934, it was given the name ‘Maria Middelares’.
-The castle was converted into a hospital, and by 1939 a left and right wing had been added.
+The castle was converted into a hospital and, by 1939, a left and right wing had been added.
+And care has been provided here ever since.

-In 1957, a separate pavilion with a maternity unit and a gynaecology department were built.
-During his career, the inspirational Dr Daels helped more than 50,000 children come into the world.
+A separate pavilion with a Maternity Unit and Gynaecology Department was built in 1957.
+During his career, the inspirational Dr Daels helped more than 50,000 children enter the world.
 At that time, no less than 1 in 50 Flemish people were born in Maria Middelares General Hospital.

 The campus expanded considerably in 1982 with a building for general surgery.
 With the new building, the hospital received new impetus and an extremely rapid technological development commenced.